gokaran-dev/Booth-Multiplier/README.md

 3. This process is repeated **8 times** (for 8-bit input), and then the product is extracted from the concatenated value of `A` and `Q`.

+4. A done signal is asserted at the end of the multiplication operation

 ---

 ## Output Waveform